 Writing these conjunctions and practicing them with students will definitely boost your confidence.
 And I promise, after you teach grammar bunches you’ll be able to just have fun with your students, and you won’t need pre-made sentences.
 If you’re just starting with conjunctions lesson plans, make the sentences ahead of time.

 Next, we study correlative conjunctions, and we review the list and practice writing them in sentences.
+With correlative conjunctions activities, I consider what students do and do not know.
 I honestly think some students don’t even know of these combinations like “not only, but also.”
 These conjunctions are writing tools, though.

 I encourage students to make the sentences, and they always create something so funny!
 (Students love to talk about animals and vomit, so I always get these really goofy sentences.)
 For instance: